 In addition to opportunities with the NOAA Chesapeake Bay Office (NCBO), NOAA offers additional internship and scholarship opportunities around the country.

 The Chesapeake-Student Recruitment, Early Advisement and Mentoring (C-StREAM) Program is for college students who identify as people of color and/or who are first-generation college students.
-Learn more about the C-StREAM program and application process.
+These internships are for undergraduate students who will enter their sophomore, junior, or senior year of college this fall, or for recent college graduates (including graduate students).
+Visit the C-StREAM website for details on the program.
+We are offering two positions through C-StREAM for summer 2023:

 We are committed to supporting a diverse and inclusive science-oriented workforce.
 We highly encourage applicants from historically black colleges and universities, Hispanic-serving institutions, and tribal colleges and universities.